nexusformat/definitions/sphinx/source/volume1/introduction/index.rst

 and to exchange ideas about how to analyze them.
 It promotes greater cooperation in software development and stimulates the design of more sophisticated visualization tools.
 For additional background information see :ref:`History`.

-.. sidebar:: quote

-	The programmers who produce intermediate files for storing analyzed data should agree on simple interchange rules.
+	*The programmers who produce intermediate files for storing analyzed data should agree on simple interchange rules.*

 .. index:: rules